MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/images-icons/app-icons.md

 ---
-title: "Application Icons"
+title: "Application Icons in Xamarin.iOS"
-description: "This article covers including and managing an image asset in a Xamarin.iOS app to be used as an App Icon." ms.prod: xamarin ms.assetid: B7791574-4A0F-4CB6-8C18-36D40B5C91EB ms.technology: xamarin-ios
+description: "This document describes how to work with various application icons in Xamarin.iOS: the application icon itself, Spotlight icons, the Settings icons, and iTunes artwork." ms.prod: xamarin ms.assetid: B7791574-4A0F-4CB6-8C18-36D40B5C91EB ms.technology: xamarin-ios